Of Machines Learning to See Lemon

 Of Machines Learning to See Lemon is a part of an extended project that aims to materialise the way machine learning algorithms categorise and assign value to the data they are trained on.
 This invisible classification process is usually intended to produce automated decisions, which can have profound consequences for individual and collective freedom.
 The possible benefits of machine learning are many, but we run the risk of developing technologies of such complexity that our abilities to shape them to serve the common good are severely limited.
 With this installation we hope to situate machine learning as open to creative exploration and critique.

-Accompanying the work is the below essay:
+Accompanying the work is the below website and essay:

 Of Machines Learning to See Lemon

 In the seventeenth-century heyday of Dutch still life painting, exemplified by painters such as Jan Davidsz de Heem and Pieter Claesz lemons feature heavily as opportunities for the display of matchless technique.
 They also fulfilled many complex symbolic functions.
 For the newly enriched bourgeoisie of the Dutch Golden Age, still life paintings were subtle displays of ownership and wealth derived from the Dutch colonies in Indonesia, Sri Lanka, and Taiwan and the trade in commodities extracted from these territories to Europe.
 This trade was facilitated by the state-supported monopoly of the Dutch East India Company, an early example of a consolidated global corporation.
 Over its two-hundred-year history, the Dutch East India Company transformed from a trading company into a transglobal body with many of the characteristics of an independent state.
 It was able to implement its strategies through force of arms, the establishment of multiple independent markets from Amsterdam to Jakarta, and the determined exploitation of conquered lands and peoples.